DantuNandiniDevi/iiitb_freqdiv/README.md

 # iiitb_freqdiv - Frequency Divider
 This is a frequency divider model

-To clone the repository, download the netlist files and simulate the results, Enter the following commands in your terminal: <br />
+<b>To clone the repository, download the netlist files and simulate the results, Enter the following commands in your terminal: <b> <br />

 ```
  $ git clone https://github.com/DantuNandiniDevi/iiitb_freqdiv <br />